giuliachiola/super-blog-content/projects/super-blog.md

 **Nunjucks**

-Unfortunately, _UIengine_ (the framework I used to build my styleguide, read more about it in [projects]({{ global.siteUrl }}/projects/ -> Super Styleguide)) does not support Nunjucks as template engine, in fact I had to copy by hand all _EJS_ templates in _Nunjucks_ language.
+Unfortunately, _UIengine_ (the framework I used to build my styleguide, read more about it in [projects]({{ global.siteUrl }}/projects/) -> Super Styleguide) does not support Nunjucks as template engine, in fact I had to copy by hand all _EJS_ templates in _Nunjucks_ language.
 I searched for a node package to automatically convert components from EJS to Nunjucks, but I didn't find any.

 **Git submodules**